On the Non-Identification of Revenue Production Functions: Non-Identification of Revenue Production Functions

 where (log) target output $q^*_{it} = q(\mathbf{X}_{it}, \mathbf{V}_{it}) + \omega_{it}$ would be identified (and thus ``observed'') by substituting out $\omega_{it}$ in the (quantity) production function using the scalar unobservable Assumption \ref{asspt:scalar} and projecting out the ex-post output shock,

 Then, identification would obtain from forming moments on the ex-post shock to $\omega_{it}$, $\xi_{it}$ \citep{Ackerberg15,Gandhi2017identification},

-Since a firm's output, $Q_{it}$ is, however, not observed, the target output function $Q^*(\cdot)$ cannot be identified through the usual conditional moment equation for Eq. \eqref{eq:q_star}, $E[\varepsilon_{it} | \mathcal{F}_{it-1}] = 0$.
-Even if one could identify target revenue from the revenue production function,\footnote{This could, for example, be done by imposing a full independence assumption to make $E[\mathcal{E}_{it} | \mathcal{F}_{it}]$ a constant as in \citet[p.2979]{Gandhi2017identification}.} one could still not identify $Q^*_{it}$ from this as $P_{it}$ is, of course, unobserved by assumption.
-Moreover, since we have shown that $Q(\cdot)$ cannot be identified from the revenue production function, and since $Q^*_{it} = Q(\cdot) \exp(\omega_{it})$, we conclude that $Q^*_{it}$ cannot be identified from the revenue production function.
+Since a firm's output $Q_{it}$ is, however, not observed, the target output function $Q^*(\cdot)$ cannot be identified through the usual conditional moment condition for Eq. \eqref{eq:q_star}, $E[\varepsilon_{it} | \mathcal{F}_{it-1}] = 0$.
+Even if one could identify target revenue from the revenue production function,\footnote{For example, a full independence assumption makes $E[\mathcal{E}_{it} | \mathcal{F}_{it}]$ a constant \citep[p.2979]{Gandhi2017identification}.} one could still not identify $Q^*_{it}$ from this as $P_{it}$ is, of course, unobserved by assumption.
+Moreover, since I have shown that $Q(\cdot)$ cannot be identified from the revenue production function, and since $Q^*_{it} = Q(\cdot) \exp(\omega_{it})$, I conclude that $Q^*_{it}$ cannot be identified from the revenue production function.
 Hence, Eq. \eqref{eq:markov_moment} depends on an unobservable, $q^*_{it}$, and cannot deliver identification of $q(\cdot)$ either. \end{proof}

 \end{theorem}